Competency Five

 5.1 Advocate with and inform stakeholders to impact policy change.

-Field Evidence: ( Volunteer Hour Tracking Microsoft form)
+Field Evidence: Volunteer Hour Log Form

 5.2 Develop and propose/implement a policy and/or advocacy plan.